Frequently Asked Questions

 What Does the Browser Opt-Out Law Actually Do?

-The core of the new law is a built-in browser feature called the opt-out preference signal (OOPS).
+The core of the California browser opt-out law is a built-in browser feature called the opt-out preference signal (OOPS).
 When users turn this setting on, it sends a standard browser-level signal to any website they visit.
 That signal automatically tells the business to stop selling or sharing the user’s personal information.

 This change means that people will no longer need to search for individual ‘Do Not Sell’ option links or rely on third-party plug-ins.
 The browser becomes the central controller for expressing privacy preferences.